He-Is-HaZaRdOuS/404pr1-historical/README.md

 * Consquently, the generated executable is hard linked to the resource path of the project's current directory and thus, is not portable. </br>
 * The solution for this is to open the CMakeLists.txt file and comment line 11 and uncomment line 12. </br>
 * This effectively changes the resource path to be relative to the current path of the executable, making it portable (Release Ready). </br>
-* Now re-compile the project by running "cmake --build build".
+* Now re-compile the project by running the build command from the previous section.
 * The only thing left to do is to copy the /res folder from the project root and paste it in the directory of the executable. </br>
 * To run the executable, open a terminal and type "./303pr1". </br>
 </br>